PPetermeier/ShinyUkraine/Code/Shiny/ui/pages/a_landing/About.md

 ## Overview

-The The <a href="https://www.ifw-kiel.de/topics/war-against-ukraine/ukraine-support-tracker/" target="_blank">Ukraine Support Tracker</a> monitors and quantifies international support for Ukraine since Russia's invasion in February 2022.
+The <a href="https://www.ifw-kiel.de/topics/war-against-ukraine/ukraine-support-tracker/" target="_blank">Ukraine Support Tracker</a> monitors and quantifies international support for Ukraine since Russia's invasion in February 2022.
 This interactive dashboard visualizes comprehensive data on military, financial, and humanitarian aid commitments from partner countries worldwide.
 I wrote this dashboard to enable as frictionless access as possible, hopefully doing my part in the provision of this global commons.
 I hope it will enable more informed debates about this subject by giving the data and the team behind it their time to...shine.

 ## Key Features